|

 Excess medical costs shall include expenses for:

-• Hospitalization or outpatient treatment, nursing care, and nursing home care, including payments by the household for an individual who was a household member immediately prior to entering a hospital or nursing home, provided by a facility authorized under state law.
+- Hospitalization or outpatient treatment, nursing care, and nursing home care, including payments by the household for an individual who was a household member immediately before entering a hospital or nursing home, provided by a facility authorized under state law.

-• Income maintenance policies such as those that continue mortgage or loan payments while the beneficiary is disabled.
+- Income maintenance policies include continuing mortgage or loan payments while the beneficiary is disabled.

-• The $600 prescription drug credit will be budgeted at $50 per month for twelve months.
+- The $600 prescription drug credit will be budgeted at $50 monthly for twelve months.

-• The prescription drug credit will be allowed to any card holders whose income is no more than 130% of the FPL.
+- The prescription drug credit will be allowed to any cardholder whose income is no more than 130% of the FPL.

-• The $50 per month is allowed regardless of whether out-of-pocket expenses are incurred by the participant.
+- The $50 per month is allowed regardless of whether the participant incurs out-of-pocket expenses.

 A client received the drug discount card and a $600 prescription drug credit in October 2004, the EW will budget $50 as a medical expense for the next 12 months, regardless of whether the client has a break in benefits.